carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <!-- <<<Automake>>> -->
 ## <a name="Automake"></a> Automake

-"* Automake is a tool for automatically generating &#039;Makefile.in&#039; files compliant with the GNU Coding Standards.
+"* Automake is a tool for automatically generating 'Makefile.in' files compliant with the GNU Coding Standards.
 Automake requires the use of GNU Autoconf.*"

 ### Web